The true illusion of existence

 Logically it is simpler to conceive of consciousness – again if that word is too all encompassing call it proto-consciousness or base consciousness, being present in every atom, than a threshold of complexity having to be crossed in the formation of your brain structure, which then permits consciousness to spontaneously appear from nowhere.
 Quantum theory already encompasses multiple universes, time travelling particles, and ‘spooky at a distance’ quantum entanglements.
 Is it really that outlandish to consider the basic nature of the universe might include its own awareness, and then assess the reasons for taking that position?

 The practical value of this philosophical shift is if we consider consciousness/awareness as a building block of the Universe, and find a way to factor it into the equations along with energy and matter, we may be able to solve more complex problems because it allows us to calculate for a Universe we already know cannot always be observed with complete objectivity.
-Accounting for consciousness requires symbols so we can do the equations.
+Accounting for the basic awareness of our Universe requires symbols so we can do the equations.

 The difficulty for science is unlike energy or matter the measurement problem suggests we may not be able to measure consciousness directly – probably our best approach is similar to the way astronomers have for detecting a hidden planet by looking for its effect on other objects, rather than ever directly observing and measuring the thing itself?

 Just supposing awareness/consciousness were inseparable from energy and matter, what problems might that solve?
 How could it be incorporated into the mathematics describing our world?
-It seems at least worth trying to ‘do the Math’ and trying to express what happens in the physical world when consciousness is introduced, rather than the current approach which regards it as noise to be eliminated.
+It seems at least worth trying to ‘do the Math’ and trying to express what happens in the physical world when a self-aware Universe could affect the results, rather than our current approach of treating this as noise to be eliminated.

 An interpretation without soul, after-life or re-incarnation